Phishing Club is designed to work with most Linux distributions and provides installation and update functionality for systems using systemd.

 If you installed Phishing Club using the --install

-flag, you can perform a
+flag, you can uninstall using

-complete uninstallation using the --uninstall
+the --uninstall

 flag.